Mamani kaPhahlo: Early life and family

-Queen Mamani (sometimes called Mbingwa) was born to a Famale King of the AmaMpondomise Kingdom, King Phahlo, and a Xesibe Princess whose name is sadly not known.
+Queen Mamani (sometimes called Mbingwa) was born to King Phahlo and a Xesibe Princess whose name is not known.
 Queen Mamani's mother was the Great Wife.
-To her mother, she was the eldest of 3 daughters and did not have any brothers.
-Her father had sons with his other wives.
-She was born in Around 1705 And passed away in Around 1758.

 One of Queen Mamani's sisters, Princess Thandela, married into the AmaXhosa Nation King Phalo and was the mother of King Gcaleka.
 Prince Gcaleka later became the King of the Xhosas.
 Not much is known about the other sister.

 Ascending to the throne and reign

 In the year 1732 Queen Mamani's father, King Phahlo, passed on.
 Traditionally her father was meant to be succeeded by a child of the Great Wife.
 However, custom dictated that the heir needed to be a male heir.
-If the Great Wife did not have male children, like Queen Mamani's mother, then a male heir would be searched for among the children of the other wives, starting with the wife married to the king for the longest (i.e. most senior wife) followed by the junior wives (according their seniority), until a son is found.
-If a son is not found then one of the king's brothers would be King (preference given to the oldest brother and his male-descendants, then moving down to the youngest brother) would assume the position of King.
+If the Great Wife did not have male children, like Queen Mamani's mother, then a male heir would be searched for among the children of the other wives, starting with the wife married to the king for the longest (most senior wife) followed by the junior wives (according to their seniority), until a son is found.
+If a son is not found, then one of the king's brothers would be king (preference given to the oldest brother and his male descendants, then moving down to the youngest brother) would assume the position of king.

 However the Great Wife of King Phahlo did not have any male children.
-Defy tradition and custom, as the eldest of the 3 daughters of King Phahlo's Great Wife, Queen Mamani ascended the throne upon the death of her father.
-This event triggered the saying among historians who write about the AmaMpondomise Nation that "a woman who became a Famale king".
+Defying tradition and custom, as the eldest of the three daughters of King Phahlo's Great Wife, Queen Mamani ascended the throne upon the death of her father.

 When dissenters rose against her, she killed them.
 She mounted armies against those who challenged her authority too.
-Her reign was felt throughout the lands of the AmaMpondomise Nation (from uMthatha to Umzimkhulu.
-She was a strong monarch.
+Her reign was felt throughout the lands of the AmaMpondomise Nation (from Umtata to Umzimkhulu.